manderson394/carbConscious/WeeklyReflection.md

 *

 I started tackling some of the navigation bar CSS formatting and wow!
 It's been awhile since touching CSS.
 That being said, it's not bad on that front.
 Right now, it's getting used to Bootstrap--which I haven't used before.

+Overall, I've been starting to get caught up with my project plan.
+I'm still a bit behind where I want to be, but it seems a little more attainable at this point.
+We'll see how the team project factors into this!